civictechsweden/civictech.se/_events/2025-10-open-knowledge-sweden-meetup-1-en.md

 ---
-title: Open Knowledge Sweden Meetup #1
+title: "Open Knowledge Sweden Meetup #1"
 ref: 2025-10-open-knowledge-sweden-meetup-1
 lang: en
-image: "/uploads/opendata.jpg"
+image: "/uploads/group-pic.jpg"
 excerpt: "Come and talk open knowledge and get something to drink and eat!"
 ingress-text: "Come and talk open knowledge and get something to drink and eat"
 event-date: 2025-10-23 18:00:00 +02:00